 Workers’ compensation benefits will never include compensation for pain and suffering or punitive damages.
 To receive compensation for pain and suffering or punitive damages you will need to file a lawsuit against the responsible party.

-Our legal team at Koszdin, Fields, Sherry, & Katz welcome all workplace injury and illness claims.
+Our legal team at Koszdin, Fields & Sherry welcome all workplace injury and illness claims.
 We have experience handling all workplace accident claims, from back injuries and accidents in the workplace due to repetitive motion injuries, mental stress claims, and side effects of work injuries.
+In addition, our caring and compassionate Palmdale on-the-job accident attorneys can help you seek Social Security disability benefits if you are permanently disabled due to an accident, injury, or illness in your workplace.

 For a free consultation with our Palmdale on-the-job accident attorneys, call 818-812-5639 or 800-747-3447 or contact us online.
 Our staff is bilingual, and we can arrange interpreters for other languages.
 You pay no fees unless we win your case.